vkkurre/prizes-list-vkk/README.md

 # prizes-list-vkk

+**Installation requires:**
+  NodeJS
+  NPM
+  Visual Studio Code(Could be run without this by using command line)

-On the Folder Path, Run Command Lines npm init -y, npm i express, npm i nodemon
+**On the Folder Path, Used Command Lines:** npm init -y npm i express npm i nodemon npm i requests

+**For Running the app, **
+Run Command : npm run dev